brandli/odoo-modules/bpmn/README.md

 1. Navigate to **BPMN > Processes**
 2. Create a new process or edit an existing one
 3. Go to the **BPMN Diagram** tab
-4. Edit the XML source or use the provided sample
+4. Edit the XML source or create a default diagram
-5. Click **Load Diagram** to render the visualization
+5. Use the **Reload** button to update the visualization
+6. Use zoom, pan, and selection controls to navigate the diagram

 ## Technical Details

 - **BPMN.js Version**: 17.7.1
 - **Odoo Version**: 18.0+
 - **Dependencies**: base, web
+- **Architecture**: OWL Components with modern ES6+ JavaScript
 - **License**: LGPL-3

 ## Files Structure